Training Dates: February 28 – March 1, 2020

 Training Location: Vancouver, BC

 Training Location: Coast Coal Harbour Hotel, Vancouver, on the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh people.
-(Near Waterfront Station or Burrard Skytrain Station)
+(Near Waterfront Station or Burrard Skytrain Station) There is a gender neutral washroom option available.

 PAN is very excited to announce that we will be hosting a Positive Leadership Development (PLDI) training: Bored?
 Get on Board!
 February 28 – March 1, 2020 in Vancouver.
 This training is only open to graduates of the Core Leadership Training (formerly known as “Level I”).